Skip to main content.

 Create a community of knowledge sharing and access to learning with AV content.

-For this challenge, members present their knowledge and showcase your understanding by exploring video and audio mediums for sharing knowledge, highlighting their achievements.
-They might do that by giving lunch-and-learns, youtube videos, podcasts, or some other form of audio or video content they created that explores a coding-related concept--there's no length requirement.
+For this challenge, members present their knowledge and showcase their understanding by exploring video and audio mediums for sharing knowledge, highlighting their achievements.
+They might do that by giving Lunch & Learns, YouTube videos, podcasts, or some other form of audio or video content they created that explores a coding-related concept--there's no length requirement.
 We believe this provides value by solidifying ideas, creating a resource for others, inviting personal growth through conversations sparked by sharing, and demonstrating your ability to talk through a concept.

 Resources and results from past challenges: